 Todd Gilbert is the Speaker of the Virginia House of Delegates.
 He represents the 15th district in the Virginia House of Delegates; it includes all of Page and Shenandoah Counties and portions of Warren and Rockingham Counties.

 He was first elected to the House in 2005.
 In 2018, Delegate Gilbert was elected Republican Leader of the House of Delegates, and in 2022 was elected speaker by his colleagues, and re-elected Republican Leader in 2023.

 Leader Gilbert has received numerous awards and distinctions during his tenure in the House of Delegates including the Virginia YMCA’s “Service to Youth Award” for his annual work with their Model General Assembly in Richmond.
 In 2013, he was named the Family Foundation’s “Legislator of the Year” for his work in promoting family values and religious freedom in Virginia.
 The Virginia Association of Commonwealth’s Attorneys also awarded Gilbert their inaugural “Champion of Justice Award” for his extensive work in public safety policy.

-Both the Virginia Association of Chiefs of Police and the Virginia State Police Association, and the Virginia Sheriff's Association have all honored Gilbert with their “Legislator of the Year” Award.
+The Virginia Association of Chiefs of Police, Virginia State Police Association, and the Virginia Sheriff's Association have all honored Gilbert with their “Legislator of the Year” Award.
 The American Conservative Union also named him a “Defender of Liberty” for his 100% conservative voting record during the legislative session.

 Finally, in 2017, Gilbert was named a “Legislator of the Year” by the Virginia Chamber of Commerce for his years of work as a pro-business leader.

 Prior to his election to the House of Delegates, Speaker Gilbert was a full-time prosecutor.
 His first job was with the Office of the Commonwealth’s Attorney for the City of Lynchburg, where he was a member of the Violent Crime Prosecution Team.